 The media and the government talk a lot about electrification for land transport and cities.
-This is fundamental and possible, and can even be done by 2030.
+This is fundamental and possible and can even be done by 2030.
 There is also a lot of talk about green hydrogen for transport and other industries.
-But green hydrogen will not be the solution for aviation in the short- and medium-term.
+But green hydrogen will not be the solution for aviation in the short and medium term.
 We are researching this technology in partnerships with Airbus and energy companies to analyse how it might be developed.
-However, before that – even in 2050 – what we call “sustainable aviation fuels” (SAFs) will prevail.
+However, before that – even in 2050 – what we call ‘sustainable aviation fuels’ (SAFs) will prevail.
 Unlike green hydrogen, these can be used in the same aircraft, with the current engines and with the same airport infrastructure.
 Airbus is also working on creating aircraft that will operate with green hydrogen and hopes to have one ready by 2035.
 But it will take time until this is implemented throughout the fleet and infrastructure.

 What exactly are these sustainable fuels composed of?

 They’re made from different kinds of raw materials that can come from biomass or be of synthetic origin.
-There are already 10 to 12 technologies of each kind that are certified for use in the current engines in different maximum mixing percentages, depending on their energy performances.
-Those of biomass origin may be made from cooking oils, wastes from other oils and wastes from the forestry industry, agri-food and even cities.
+There are already ten to 12 technologies of each kind that are certified for use in the current engines in different maximum mixing percentages, depending on their energy performances.
+Those of biomass origin may be made from cooking oils, waste from other oils and waste from the forestry industry, agri-food and even cities.
 This also aims to solve one of the big urban challenges.
 Synthetic fuels are made from processes that can use hydrogen and capture CO2 from the atmosphere to transform it.
 They may even generate negative emissions.

 Iberia, along with Repsol and Cepsa, has already operated flights with biofuel, such as the inaugural flight to Dallas and the first flight returning to San Francisco.

 Yes, but being able to use them on all our flights is not a reality yet.
 There is a minimal quantity available on the market and the price is up to five times that of conventional fuel.
 We’re trying to support the producers – Cepsa and Repsol – and we’ve made strategic agreements with them to begin the process.
 They’re sustainable not only because of the raw materials, but also in terms of their life cycle.
-From the time they are extracted until the total emissions of their life cycle are used, they are up to 80% lower and, since they are produced locally, they also generate new quality jobs.
+From the time they are extracted until the total emissions of their life cycle are used, they are up to 80 per cent lower and, since they are produced locally, they also generate new quality jobs.

 Clearly, yes.
 The regulation is being pushed forward.
 The European Union – the most advanced region in the world in this matter – is creating new standards more quickly and effectively so that commitments become reality as soon as possible and so that the economic system and not just aviation is transformed towards one that is more environmentally and socially sustainable, one that will allow the transition to me done more fairly.
 The transformation is already a reality.